 Market Restaurant + Bar

-Chef Carl Schroeder’s fine dining handiwork here has been recognized numerous times over by Zagat and Eater, who place Market among the best eateries in Southern California.
-On the menu: Cabernet-braised short ribs, apricot-braised game hen, and seared local blue fin tuna, to name a few classics.
-Schroeder is a three-time nominee of James Beard’s “Best Chef” award, and has earned a nomination for perhaps the loftiest food honor in America (also from James Beard), Best Chef of the Pacific.
+Chef Carl Schroeder's fine dining handiwork here has been recognized numerous times over by Zagat and Eater, who place Market among the best eateries in Southern California.
+On the menu: forest mushroom ravioli and broccolini roast, crispy chicken schnitzel and seared local bluefin tuna, to name a few favorites.
+Schroeder is a three-time nominee of James Beard's "Best Chef" award, and has earned a nomination for perhaps the loftiest food honor in America (also from James Beard), Best Chef of the Pacific.

 Point Loma (Liberty Station)

 Fresh, simple, and handmade is the name of the game at this Italian treasure that pays very close attention to seasonal produce (which is easier when you grow many of your own vegetables, as they do).
-Solare is one of just 13 restaurants worldwide that have earned the prestigious Tre Gamberi award—similar to the Michelin Star system—by Gambero Rosso.
+Solare is one of just 14 restaurants worldwide that have earned the prestigious Tre Gamberi award — similar to the Michelin Star system — from Gambero Rosso.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.